Spin wave dispersion of 3d ferromagnets based on QSGW calculations: Computational methods

 \subsection{Calculation details}

-All of the calculation procedure explained above are implemented in the $ecalj$ package \cite{ecalj}.
-In $ecalj$, calculations are based on the linearized augmented plane-wave and muffin-tin orbital (MTO) method (PMT method), which combines augmented plane wave (APW) and MTO basis sets.
-We also generate MLWFs with $ecalj$.
-We perform the LDA and the QSGW calculations for band structures with $20\times20\times20$ and $16\times16\times16$ $k$-point mesh respectively.
-We consider 9 MLWFs ($spd$) for the 3d elemental materials (Fe and Ni) and 18 MLWFs for hcp Co and binary FeCo.
-In the SW dispersion ($K^{\ud}$ or $R^{\ud}$) calculations, we apply $48\times48\times48$ $q$-point mesh for the 3d elemental material and $24\times24\times24$ for binary FeCo.
-We ignore the $\omega$ dependence of $W$, $i.e.$, we take $W_{ijkl}(\omega)=W_{ijkl}(\omega=0)$.
-The facters $\eta$ of the LDA (QSGW) are constant values and set as 1.15 (1.19), 1.41 (1.87), 1.26 (1.33), and 1.05 (0.87) for Fe, Ni, Co, and FeCo respectively.
+All of the calculation procedures above are implemented in the first-principles package $ecalj$ \cite{ecalj,Deguchi_2016}.
+The $ecalj$ is based on the linearized augmented plane-wave and muffin-tin orbital (MTO) method (PMT method), which combines augmented plane wave (APW) and MTO basis sets.
+We also generate MLWFs in $ecalj$.
+We perform LDA and QSGW calculations for band structures with $20\times20\times20$ and $16\times16\times16$ $k$-point mesh respectively.
+We consider 9 MLWFs ($spd$) for the $3d$ elemental materials (Fe and Ni) and 18 MLWFs for hcp Co and binary FeCo.
+In the calculations of $K^{\ud}$, we use $48\times48\times48$ $q$-point mesh for the 3$d$ elemental material and $24\times24\times24$ for binary FeCo.
+We use static and onsite $W$, $i.e.$, we take $W_{ijkl}(\omega)=W_{\bfR ij,\bfR kl}(\omega=0)$.
 We use experimental lattice parameters, $a=2.867$ \AA, $a=3.524$ \AA, $a=2.850$ \AA\ for Fe, Ni, and FeCo, respectively.
 For hcp Co, we use $a=2.507$ \AA\ and $c=4.070$ \AA.